Engel-Lab/PDR/README.md

 How to cite the PDR program:
 Nachiyappan Venkatachalam, Shamchal Bakavayev, Daniel Engel, Zeev Barak, Stanislav Engel, Primate Differential Redoxome (PDR) – a paradigm for understanding neurodegenerative diseases, Redox Biology, 2020, https://doi.org/10.1016/j.redox.2020.101683.
-11. Special case: When very few orthologs with a cysteine at the same position as in the query are found in Step 6 (less than 5), the query is automatically assigned to the PDR.
+11. Special case: When very few orthologs with a cysteine at the same position as in the query are found in Step 6 (5 or less), the query is automatically assigned to the PDR.

 How to contact us: <br>
 E. mail: engels@bgu.ac.il <br><br>